ShahRutav/mujoco-py_rendering/README.md

 # mujoco-py_rendering
-To test the image rendering performance & installation of mujoco-py (by openai)
+To test the image rendering performance & installation of mujoco-py (openai)

-## Setting up instructions
+## Setting up Instructions

   - Clone the repository
   ```